DataCueCo/datacue-help/docs/README.md

 ### What is DataCue?

 The best websites always shows you content relevant to your interests.
-This is called personalization and it's effective because as a visitor you see things you care about.
+This is called personalization and it's effective to increase conversion, because as a visitor you see things you care about.
 DataCue personalizes your e-commerce store for each visitor to help you increase sales.

 Read on to find out how to personalize your store.